Avoiding Mistakes During the Team Acquisition: Find the Right People to the Right Function Using MBTI©

 ESTJ – Practical, realistic, matter-of-fact.
 Decisive, quickly move to implement decisions.
 Organize projects and people to get things done, focus on getting results in the most efficient way possible.
 Take care of routine details.
 Have a clear set of logical standards, systematically follow them and want others to also.
 Forceful in implementing their plans.

 ESFJ – Warmhearted, conscientious, and cooperative.
 Want harmony in their environment; work with determination to establish it.
 Like to work with others to complete tasks accurately and on time.
 Loyal, follow through even in small matters.
 Notice what others need in their day-by-day lives and try to provide it.
 Want to be appreciated for who they are and for what they contribute.

 ENFJ – Warm, empathetic, responsive, and responsible.
 Highly attuned to the emotions, needs, and motivations of others.
-Find potential in everyone, want to help others fulfill their potential.
+Find potential in everyone, want to help others fulfil their potential.
 May act as catalysts for individual and group growth.
 Loyal, responsive to praise and criticism.
-Sociable, facilitate others in a group, and provide inspiring leadership.
+Sociable, facilitate others in a group and provide inspiring leadership.

 ENTJ – Frank, decisive, assume leadership readily.
 Quickly see illogical and inefficient procedures and policies, develop and implement comprehensive systems to solve organizational problems.
 Enjoy long-term planning and goal setting.
 Usually well informed, well read, enjoy expanding their knowledge and passing it on to others.
 Forceful in presenting their ideas.

 Based on the psychological types presented by the MBTI ® it can be proven that in an environment of projects, each one of the types has determined inherent easinesses and difficulties to the work in projects.